-Director Since August 2019Audit CommitteeAge 64Other Public Boards: 0
+Director Since August 2019Audit Committee

-- Strong financial background including as Chief Financial Officer of a public company - Senior leadership experience managing a global finance organization, global corporate services and facilities - International and global experience with a multinational organization, including time spent in Asia - · More than 35 years in the technology industry
+- Strong financial background including as Chief Financial Officer of a public company - Senior leadership experience managing a global finance organization, global corporate services and facilities - Global experience with a multinational organization, including time spent in Asia - · More than 35 years in the technology industry

-Mr. Kumar currently serves as Senior Vice President, Chief Financial Officer and Treasurer of Advanced Micro Devices, Inc., in which capacity he is responsible for Advanced Micro Devices, Inc.'s global finance organization as well as global corporate services and facilities.
+Mr. Kumar currently serves as Executive Vice President, Chief Financial Officer and Treasurer of Advanced Micro Devices, Inc., in which capacity he is responsible for the global finance organization as well as global corporate services and facilities.
 He was appointed Chief Financial Officer in January 2013 and Treasurer in April 2015.